Comparison

 Sitewatch vs Freshping

 Freshping (by Freshworks) is a simple, free uptime monitor — it pings your server and tells you when it stops responding.
-But when your server responds 200 OK while your JavaScript is broken, your CDN serves stale assets, or a third-party script fails, Freshping can't see it.
-Sitewatch monitors the page layer that Freshping is architecturally blind to.
+But when the server answers perfectly while a missing file leaves the page broken, visitors get an old cached version, or a third-party script fails and breaks a form, Freshping can't see it.
+Sitewatch monitors what visitors actually experience on the page — the failures a ping is blind to.

 - Asset-level validation vs HTTP pings